C’mon Cheney Light My Fire!

 Moving on… we touched the original leather hose used on an old horse-drawn pumper.
 There was a hand-pumper whereupon 8 men (4 on each side) would pump and pump away in an effort to pressurize their hoses to fight fires.
 I got the idea that if your wooden house caught on fire before, say, 1930, your house was a goner.
 Especially after we checked out the old leather buckets from the bucket brigades – sheesh.
 Why even bother?

 There was fine display of “speaking trumpets” which are given as an honorable gift to high-ranking firemen.
-They are sort of like badges of honor I suppose – of course, there were plenty badges of honor on display here as well.
-I can’t forget the multi-media section of the museum, which has been added to the list I’ve been maintaining halfway down the page over here.
-(I really enjoy those lists, by the way.)
+They are sort of like badges of honor I suppose – of course, there were plenty of badges of honor on display here as well.

 Ed and I also learned from our bear guide that the term “black-balled” came from old firefighter custom.
 Well, he told us that firefighters invented the process where voters anonymously put a white or black ball in a box when others were up for a promotion or something.
 One black ball meant no luck and thus that person had been black-balled.
 Wikipedia, however, does not even mention firefighters and takes the origins back a bit before 1870’s Connecticut: